Spend your summer in Sioux Falls!

 Some students may be eligible for a discounted Summer Housing rate.
 In order to be eligible, a student must be working at least 25 hours per week on campus through a grant or institutionally funded work study position.
 The discounted rate is applied only to summer sessions where students work 25 hours or more on campus.

 The only additional cost associated with Summer Housing is for cable television.
 With the exception of the Duluth Place and Schoeneman Apartments, cable television can be purchased for any location on campus.
 Duluth Place and Schoeneman Apartment residents will need to contact Midcontinent Communications to set up cable television for the summer, should they want it.
 Only one connection per apartment or theme house is allowed.
 Also, please note that the cost of cable television will be split between all room or housemates once requested.

 All students will be contacted via e-mail at the start of each Sumer Housing Session to ask about cable preferences for that session.
 Cable television can be requested any any point during a Summer Housing Session, however the rate will remain the same and no proration will be offered for late additions or early cancelations.

 Please note the following billing details, as they will affect your account during the summer:

 - Students will be billed for an entire Summer Housing Session, regardless of when they choose to leave during that session.
-The Residence Life Office will not pro-rate a Summer Housing Session rate if a student should need to leave a few days early, or should show up a few days into the session.
+The Campus Life Office will not pro-rate any Summer Housing Session rates, including cable television.